Amourspirit/python_ooo_dev_tools/docs/guide/virtual_env/windows_lo_install_pip.rst

 The process is essentially to install pip and then use it to install other python packages.

+Another option is to use the |py_path_ext|_ extension to add virtual environment paths to LibreOffice, this would work with all LibreOffice versions after ``Version 7.0`` on all operating systems.

 Sometimes you may want to install in a isolated virtual environment.
 In this case see :ref:`guide_windows_manual_venv`.

 .. note::